-Let s hope this injust and abusive monopoly breaks down and the poor people that have to transfer remitances get a fair service one day!
+Lets hope this unjust and abusive monopoly breaks down and the poor people that have to transfer remittances get a fair service one day!

 Being out of town without a local bank branch, the money order was a piece worthless paper.
 During the day Sunday my friend and his brother went to Western Union agents in Henderson and Tyler.
 One Western Union branch in a WalMart told them that IF they cashed the check they would charge him an additional $20 - (on a $100 money order drawn on a Western Union account).
 They ultimately chose not to cash out the money order anyway.

-SEATTLE, WASHINGTON -- For the past month a $154 payment has been sitting in the Hongkong WU Office for 30 days, no feedback from the Idiots at WU. it should have been immediately sent to Hobby King Warehouse in HongKong, WU alleged Fraud, there is no FRAUID: /////heads, this was FBI Instagard Bull///// mandated by the Western Union Instagard Police///// in Canada.
-Western Union refuses to contact Mr. and the agent for Hobby King warehouse in HK alledging "fraud"; boycott Western Union, send your commercial payments by carrier pigeon, they will be there sooner!!!!
+SEATTLE, WASHINGTON -- For the past month a $154 payment has been sitting in the Hongkong WU Office for 30 days, no feedback from the Idiots at WU.
+It should have been immediately sent to Hobby King Warehouse in HongKong, WU alleged Fraud, there is no FRAUD: /////heads, this was FBI Instagard Bull///// mandated by the Western Union Instagard Police///// in Canada.
+Western Union refuses to contact Mr. and the agent for Hobby King warehouse in HK alleging "fraud"; boycott Western Union, send your commercial payments by carrier pigeon, they will be there sooner!!!!

 I asked to speak to a manager, and was told by the manager that they would not resend the fax to my bank.
 I then asked to speak to a supervisor, and was told yet again that they will not resend the fax.
 I have been with my bank for 11 years, and I have never had an issue with them.
 This is my first time using Western Union, and I will never do so again.
 At this time, Western Union still has a hold on my funds.
 I know that after 5 days, if not collected, my bank will automatically release the hold on my funds.